 Application deadline June 1, 2017.
-Apply for spring semester.
+Apply for fall semester.

 The Sleep Technology program allows students to learn about sleep, sleep disorders and the knowledge, skills and behaviors needed to become a sleep technologist.
 The curriculum includes cardiopulmonary anatomy and physiology, normal and abnormal sleep, and diagnostic and therapeutic techniques performed by sleep technologists.
 Students also learn about sleep as a public health issue, evidence based practice and advocacy.
 Students gain experience performing sleep studies at a clinical setting.